GlennYaniero/GlennYaniero/README.md

 [1.1]: https://raw.githubusercontent.com/GlennYaniero/GlennYaniero/master/linkedin-1-1.png (LinkedIn icon without padding)
 [1]: https://www.linkedin.com/in/glennyaniero/

+---

+### Projects

+I 💕 making an impact and contribute to projects that benefit nonprofits I am passionate about.

+ ---

 <!---
 GlennYaniero/GlennYaniero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->